A for the Acrobat

-- If a child misidentifies a distractor letter as the letter A (or lowercase letter a) then refer the child to the letter A or a on the whiteboard and ask, “Does this letter look like the letter on the board?”
+- If a child misidentifies a distractor letter as the letter A or a, then refer the child to the letter A or a on the whiteboard and ask, “Does your letter look like the letter on the board?”

 - Let the children place their A tickets on a picture of an acrobat (see below) to get into the show.

-- Write the words admire and acrobat on the board and have the children find the letter A in the words (explain that admire means to feel happy as you look at someone or something).
+- Write the words admire and acrobat on the board and have the children find the letter A in the words.

 - Give the children an A letter card.

-- Have some of the children pretend that their A letter card is an acrobat by making it do flips and tricks while the rest of the children watch.
+- Ask a few of the children to pretend that their A letter card is an acrobat by making it do flips and tricks while the rest of the children watch.

-- Remind the other children who are watching that they need to act like a good audience and admire the acrobat performing.
+- Remind the other children who are watching that they need to act like a good audience and admire (cheer for) the acrobat that is performing.

 Apply the skill